Kinutafontfactory/Yuji/README.md

 ### Yuji “Boku” (佑字【朴】)

+It is a new and joyful design.
+It has both simplicity and warmth.

 #### Character Coverage

  - Same character set as “Syuku”
    - Kanji and some symbols are identical to the “Yuji Shuku”.

 ### Yuji “Akari” (佑字【灯】)
+### Yuji “Akebono” (佑字【曙】)

+The current Hiragana was prescribed in 1900.
+The rest of characters, which hadn’t been elected as Hiragana, are called Hentai kana.
+There are several types of Hentai kana, and Akari and Akebono are two of them.
+Katakana is not included in Hentai kana.
+Latin alphabets are designed only in capital letters.
+The lower-case letters are in small caps.

 #### Character Coverage